Asana and Salesforce Integration How To Guide

 Visor is a great way to create flexible visualizations using live Salesforce and Asana data.
 It also provides a user-friendly space for teams from both apps to collaborate.

 What Visor doesn’t do is automate workflow between the systems it connects with.
 For example, automatically creating a task in Asana when you complete an action in Salesforce.
-If this is a requirement then you should use a more typical integration software like Zappier.
+If this is a requirement then you should use a more typical integration software like Zapier.

 That said, even if Visor doesn’t meet all your integration requirements, it is still an important tool to have in your arsenal, especially when you need to visualize projects in a more flexible way, or present Salesforce and/or Asana data and plans to execs, or other stakeholders.